False cleanerfish

 The false cleanerfish (Aspidontus taeniatus) is a species of combtooth blenny, a mimic that copies both the dance and appearance of Labroides dimidiatus (the bluestreak cleaner wrasse), a similarly colored species of cleaner wrasse.
-It likely mimics that species to avoid predation, as well to occasionally bite the fins of its victims rather than consume parasites.
+It likely mimics that species to avoid predation, as well as to occasionally bite the fins of its victims rather than consume parasites.
 Most veiled attacks occur on juvenile fish, as adults that have been attacked in the past may avoid or even attack A. taeniatus.

 It is indigenous to coral reef habitats in the Indo-Pacific.